Fire Extinguisher

 What Is a Fire Extinguisher

 At its core, a fire extinguisher is a pressurized container that dumps a suppressing agent onto a fire.
-In practice, that agent interrupts the chemical reaction keeping the flame alive — heat, fuel, oxygen, or the chain reaction between them.
-Pull the pin, aim, squeeze, sweep.
+That agent interrupts the chemical reaction keeping the flame alive — heat, fuel, oxygen, or the chain reaction between them.
+On top of that, pull the pin, aim, squeeze, sweep.
 Simple on paper.

 But not all extinguishers are the same.
 And using the wrong one on the wrong fire?
 That's how small emergencies become structure fires.